nodejs/node/doc/api/url.md

 of the `URL` objects given `protocol` will result in the `port` value becoming the empty string (`''`).

-Invalid URL port values assigned to the `port` property are ignored.
+If an invalid string is assigned to the `port` property, but it begins with a number, the leading number is assigned to `port`.
+Otherwise, or if the number lies outside the range denoted above, it is ignored.

 #### url.protocol

+* {String}

 Gets and sets the protocol portion of the URL.